Gwen Tennyson: Voice actors

-She is voiced by Meagan Smith in the 2005 original series as 10-year old Gwen to the show's finale in 2008.
-Smith reprises her role in 2012 in the film Ben 10: Destroy All Aliens.
+She is voiced by Meagan Smith in the 2005 original series as 10-year old Gwen until the series finale in 2008.
+Smith reprises her role in the film Ben 10: Destroy All Aliens.

 In the 2008 sequel series, Ben 10: Alien Force; teenage Gwen (15 years old), is voiced by Ashley Johnson (replacing Smith) and continued to voice Gwen in both Ben 10: Ultimate Alien and Ben 10: Omniverse respectively.
 In Omniverse, she voices both the kid and teenage versions of Gwen, as well as all her alternate timeline counterparts.

 Tara Strong voices Gwen as an adult from an alternate timeline in the original series for two episodes ("Ben 10,000" and "Ken 10").

 Gwen is voiced by Montserrat Hernandez in the 2016 reboot, who additionally voices both alternate variants (from the future and a universe where she had the Omnitrix instead of Ben) and all alien forms she assumes.